 Philanthropy has traditionally been a sector of society that relies heavily on its supporters’ enthusiasm, expertise, and resources.
 However, with advances in technology and data analytics, there has been increased digitization in philanthropy.
 We are experiencing a dramatic shift in frequency and – more importantly – in effectiveness.
 Not only will giving be faster and more efficient, but also funders will be able to make informed decisions about where to allocate their money to achieve maximum impact.
 Already, these technologies are changing the way we practice philanthropy, and this transformation is only set to grow in the coming years.
 The combination of data-driven decision-making and automation tools will enable philanthropy to become much more meaningful and effective, influencing how organizations invest in social change projects and develop strategies for long-term impact.
 Philanthropy is under transformation for the better today, but soon it will be unrecognizable from its current state because of data & technology!
 This session will reflect on how Philanthropic organizations can facilitate significant impact through adopting trends like advanced analytics, machine learning and other AI technologies

-Group 2: Dynamic and Innovative Models to Unlocking Impact: Driving Systems Change Through Catalytic Financing
+Group 2: Driving Systems Change Through Catalytic Financing: Dynamic and Innovative Models to Unlocking Impact

+Catalytic financing mechanisms power strategic responses to address pressing societal issues.
+These mechanisms enable the mobilization and distribution of funds in a more strategic, coordinated and efficient way.
 Philanthropy has to adapt to and implement practical, innovative finance mechanisms which in turn increases social impact and drives development.
-It is therefore crucial for the sector to understand how to invest in areas that are both responsive to community needs and complementary to organizations’ objectives, while assessing the instruments of blended financing.
-This session will engage experts in exploring how catalytic capital unlocks impact and additional investment, strengthens communities, expands opportunity and economic growth, while fueling innovation that advances the well-being of people and the planet.
+It is therefore crucial for the sector to understand how to invest in areas that are both responsive to community needs and complementary to organizations’ objectives, while assessing the instruments of among other options blended financing.
+This session will engage experts in exploring how catalytic capital can be leveraged to unlock impact & strategic investment, strengthen communities, expands opportunity and economic growth, while fueling innovation that advances the well-being of people and the planet.
 This in turn lays the groundwork for mainstream investors to participate in transformative investments.

 Group 3: Re-engineering Supportive Policy, Legal and Institutional Frameworks